5.0★ Google22 Years · Central NJNJ-Specific Tax Data

 Renter's insurance

-Investment gains (down payment)
+Investment gains (monthly savings)

 Net cost of renting